eps696/stylegan2/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/eps696/stylegan2/blob/colab/StyleGAN2_colab.ipynb)

 This version of famous [StyleGAN2] is intended mostly for fellow artists, who rarely look at scientific metrics, but rather need a working creative tool.
 At least, this is what I use daily myself.
 Tested on Tensorflow 1.14, requires `pyturbojpeg` for JPG support.
+Sequence-to-video conversions require [FFMPEG].
 For more explicit details refer to the original implementations.

 Note about [StyleGAN2-ada]: Performed tests have shown yet smoother (not faster!) convergence, but lower output variety.
 Moreover, ada-version has failed on few-shot datasets (50~100 images); so meanwhile i personally stick to this repo with Diff Augmentation.